Mohammed Balah

-Mohammed Majed Mohammed Balah (born 4 September 1993) is a Palestinian international football player who plays for the Palestinian national team and recently joined the Egyptian Al-Masry club.
+Mohammed Majed Mohammed Balah (born 4 September 1993) is a Palestinian professional football player who plays for Al Shahaniya and the Palestinian national team and recently joined the Egyptian Al-Masry club.
 He plays in a central role as a central defender or striker or as a winger on either side of the field.
-He started his football career by playing for the youth team at the Palestinian Al Sadaqa Club before moving on to the first team and was able to help his team mates win the Excellent League Championship in the 2016/2017 season, the 2015/2016 league, and the 2013 Palestine Cup.
+He started his football career by playing for the youth team at the Palestinian Al Sadaqa Club before moving on to the first team and was able to help his teammates win the Excellent League Championship in the 2016/2017 season, the 2015/2016 league, and the 2013 Palestine Cup.

-This person is a soccer player who has scored many goals leading to his team's victory in local tournaments, and won the title of best player in the 2016-2017 season.
+This person is a soccer player who has scored many goals leading to his team's victory in local tournaments, and won the title of best player in the 2016–2017 season.
 He then played in the Jordanian league for Al-Ahli and Al-Arrouba clubs.
 He then moved to the Omani league to play for Al-Orouba, then Saham club, where he helped improve the team's ranking and score many great goals.
 He faced conflicts with the club management and decided to terminate his contract.
 He then joined Al-Suwaiq in the Omani league and helped the team avoid relegation and moved up to 5th place in the league table.

 After his Omani journey, Mohammad Balah returned to play in his homeland and joined the Palestine Sadaqa Club.
 He participated in the return phase of the Premier League and contributed to 10 goals by scoring 7 goals and making 3 assists in 8 games played with them.

 In September 2021, international Palestinian striker Mohammed Balah signed a contract with Egyptian club Al Masry that would last for four seasons, starting from the 2021–22 season and ending in the 2024–25 season.